krother/training_and_teaching_methods/planning/goals.rst

 Now you can use the goal to check whether your lesson is working.
 Coming by a students computer, you will see whether there are multiple squares on the screen.
 If yes, your Unit Test passes.
-The lesson seems to work.
+The lesson is working.
-If not, you may need to provide extra support.
+If not, you know you need to provide extra support.

 But it gets even better: a good learning goal is specific enough that students can assess themselves.